 The Makita DMP180ZX 18V Cordless Inflator lets you inflate vehicle tires or sports equipment quickly.
 This 12V Max cordless inflator features a backlit digital LCD screen so you can dial in the auto-stop function when the tool reaches the desired pressure.
 The kit version of this tool includes two 2.0Ah batteries.
 For anyone already on the Makita battery platform—this tool makes for an easy recommendation at just $99.

-The EGO Powerload String Trimmer has a carbon fiber shaft.
-That makes it super-durable—but also very lightweight.
-We recommend this trimmer for anybody and everybody.
-From the unusual automatic powered string loading to the durability of this tool—this remains our favorite string trimmer by far.
-At around $229 for the kit, it also makes a great DIY gift.
+The EGO Powerload Telescopic aluminum shaft string trimmer has an aluminum shaft that adjusts to fit your height.
+That makes it super-adaptable—but also very lightweight.
+We recommend this trimmer to anybody and everybody.
+From the unusual automatic powered string loading to the durability of this tool—this remains our newest favorite string trimmer by far.
+At around $219 for the kit ($159 for the bare tool), it also makes a great DIY gift.

 Greenworks CS60L212 60V 16″ Cordless Chainsaw Kit